 Host an event under the stars along the Connecticut River at Greater Hartford Jaycees Community Boathouse.
 From summer barbecues to New England lobster bakes, the Riverhouse Catering Company can conceptualize menus for everything, from intimate team dinners to huge company-wide picnics.

 Connecticut Convention Center

-The Front Street Stadium 4 in Hartford has four theaters available for private rental to showcase your presentation, product launch or advanced private film screening.
-It also offers an on-screen advertising program so you can present your business ads, lobby promotions, ticket advertising, posters and more.
+The Apple Cinemas Luxury Dine In in Hartford has theaters available for private rental to showcase your presentation, product launch or advanced private film screening.
+It also offers an on-screen advertising program so you can present your business ads, lobby promotions, ticket advertising, posters, and more.

 Infinity Music Hall & Bistro